INNVTV/NetCore-Clean-Architecture/README.md

 **Commands:** Commands include properties we expect to have passed in to run the command.
 They take the place of models that would normally be passed into a function.

-[Command Class]

-[Handler Class]

 **Queries:**  Similar to Commands, Query objects include properties that the handler will expect to work with when being run.

-[Query Class]

-[Handler Class]

-**Note:** When added to your Dependency Injection Container MediatR will automatically search your assemblies using for **IRequest** and **IRequestHandler** and other MediatR "conventions" and will build up your library of commands and queries for use throught your project.
+**Note:** When added to your Dependency Injection Container MediatR will automatically search your assemblies using for **IRequest** and **IRequestHandler** and other MediatR naming conventions.
+This builds up your library of commands and queries for use throught your project.

 **Optimaization:** Seperating Commands from Queries allows you to optimize how you access your data store between each access type.
 You may also choose to have different data stores for reads vs writes.
 Perhaps Reads will ALWAYS hit a Redis Cache or Search Provider and part of the responsibility of Writes are to ensure these are kept up to date.
 You may use the same ata store but opt for Entity Framework for your Reads and ADO.NET for your Writes.
 Or you can go full Event Sourced and build up snapshots, projections and aggregates from your Event Store.